 SEATTLE — Rusty Oliver sets things on fire.

 During our visit to his workspace, the aptly-named Hazardfactory, he demonstrated how two long propane-filled tubes can act as a kind of fiery audio EQ meter.
-He created a fierce ball of flame in the middle of a hoop-shaped sculpture he calls “The Singularity.”
-He showed off flame-throwing rayguns (sadly not currently in operation) and talked about how he was organizing a league to play one of his favorite sports, flaming tetherball.… Read the rest
+He created a fierce ball of flame in the middle of a hoop-shaped sculpture he calls “The Singularity.”… Read the rest

 SAN FRANCISCO — Trust us.
 We’re not going to screw up Skype.